11 BEST AND UNIQUE CAFES IN COPENHAGEN

 BEST TRAVEL RESOURCES

-BOOK YOUR FLIGHT: Not sure how to get the best and cheapest flights?
-I always use Skyscanner for the best deals.
-The best tip is to be flexible with dates and destinations if you want the cheapest options.
+Not sure how to get the best and cheapest flights?
+Use Skyscanner for the best deals.
+The great tip is to be flexible with dates and destinations if you want the best deals.

-Alternatively, for frequent travelers, get a membership with Wayaway and receive a cashback on cheap flights and hotels every time you book!
+Alternatively, get a membership with Wayaway and receive a cashback on cheap flights and hotels every time you book!
 Via the link, you even get a 10% discount on your membership.

-BOOK GREAT ACCOMMODATION: Booking great accommodation is not difficult but it sucks paying too much.
+Booking great accommodation is not difficult, but it sucks overpaying.
 Use Booking.com for the greatest hotel deals and Hostelworld for amazing hostel stays.
-Alternatively, you can sign up for Worldpackers to get FREE accommodation in exchange for your work.
+Also, sign up for Worldpackers to get FREE accommodation in exchange for work.

-BEST TRAVEL INSURANCE: Traveling without insurance is a mistake that you don’t want to make - trust me I’ve tried.
-I’d suggest SafetyWing as they offer great and flexible policies - especially if you are traveling for a long time or a digital nomad.
-World Nomads is another great insurance with extensive coverage.
+Traveling without insurance is a mistake that you shouldn't make - trust me, I’ve done it.
+I suggest SafetyWing since they offer great and flexible policies - especially for long-term traveling or for digital nomads.
+World Nomads is the best insurance with extensive coverage.

 Leave a Comment